 Navy relieves two officers of duty following deadly USS McCain crash

 Cmdr.
 Alfredo J. Sanchez and Cmdr.
-Jessie L. Sanchez were both relieved from their positions from the USS McCain in Yokosuka, Japan, on Oct.
-11, “due to a loss of a confidence,” the Navy said in a statement.
+Jessie L. Sanchez were relieved of their positions “due to a loss of confidence,” the Navy said in a statement.
+Cmdr.
+Alfredo Sanchez was reassigned to Commander, Navy Forces Japan, and Cmdr.
+Jessie Sanchez was transferred to ship repair facility in Yokosuka.

-The USS McCain collided with an oil tanker on Aug.
-21 near Singapore, leaving 10 sailors dead.

-The Navy previously relieved Vice Adm.
-Joseph Aucoin, the commander of the 7th Fleet, from his duties following the incident, also citing a lack of confidence.
+“It is evident the collision was preventable, the commanding officer exercised poor judgment and the executive officer exercised poor leadership of the ship's training program,” the Navy said in its statement.

 REMAINS OF ALL 10 MISSING SAILORS RECOVERED FROM USS JOHN S. MCCAIN